Google cracking down on ads promoting false climate change claims

 Google will use both automated tools and human reviewers to enforce the policy when it takes effect in November for publishers and YouTube creators and in December for advertisers.

-Advertisements will still be allowed on content that’s about other related topics like public debates on climate policy or the varying impacts of climate change.
+Advertisements will still be allowed on content that’s about other related topics like public debates on climate policy.

+However, such debates can be just as polarized, warned Steve Smith, executive director of Oxford’s Net Zero climate neutrality research program and CO2RE research hub on greenhouse gas removal.

+“Misinformation is at play in online discussions around low-carbon energy, travel and food, just as much as it is over climate science,” Smith said.

 Earlier this week, Google rolled out new features aimed at helping users reduce their carbon footprints, including a search function that shows which flights have lower emissions.